Inzhenerka/docs.getdbt.tech/website/docs/docs/about-dbt-install.md

 <Constant name="dbt" /> enables data teams to transform data using analytics engineering best practices.
 You can install dbt locally using these options:

-* Local command line interface (CLI) tools leveraging the speed and scale of the dbt Fusion engine or using our legacy Core product
+* Local command line interface (CLI) tools leveraging the speed and scale of the <Constant name="fusion_engine" /> or using our legacy Core product
 * VS Code and Cursor with dbt extension

 If you're interested in using the <Constant name="dbt_platform" />, our feature-rich, browser-based UI, you can learn more in [About dbt set up](/docs/cloud/about-cloud-setup).